Porter Airlines: Controversies

-After the bridge was cancelled, Deluce launched a $505 million lawsuit against the City of Toronto and later expanded it to the Government of Canada.
+After the bridge was cancelled, Deluce launched a million lawsuit against the City of Toronto and later expanded it to the Government of Canada.
 After receiving an unspecified amount of compensation from the TPA to settle the suit, his company bought the airport building that Jazz was using at the airport and cancelled Jazz's lease on January 31, 2006.
 Two days later, on February 2, 2006, he announced that Porter Airlines, a regional airline operating locally built Bombardier turboprops would begin service in 2006, operating from the airport, initially on a Toronto-Ottawa route.
 In a show of political support, the Porter press conference was staged at the Bombardier plant in suburban Toronto, where the airplanes are built, with support from Canadian Auto Workers leader Buzz Hargrove, who said it would create new employment opportunities in the region.

-On the same day the TPA announced plans to improve ferry service to serve the new airline, buying a $4.5 million, 150-passenger ferry.
-Immediately, political opponents of the TPA, including Miller, City Council members, local community associations and local Members of Parliament Olivia Chow and Jack Layton expressed concern that the operation of a major airline from the island will cause increased noise and air pollution in the downtown core.

-Concerns raised include safety.
-The airport's main runway is 4000 ft long, 600 ft shorter than Bombardier's specifications for a fully loaded Q400.
-Porter solved this problem by fitting the planes for 70 passengers, less than the maximum load of 78 passengers.
-There are several cautions to pilots flying into the airport, including boat masts, a nearby wind turbine, and no-fly areas.
-The flight path into the airport requires the airplanes to fly an approach offset from the runway centre-line to avoid nearby hazards such as tall chimneys and buildings.

-Jazz filed a $11.5 million lawsuit against the TPA and later, Porter, in the Ontario Superior Court in February 2006, alleging that the TPA signed contracts forcing Jazz out of the airport, causing a monopoly at the airport, and were anti-competitive.
+Jazz filed a million lawsuit against the TPA and later, Porter, in the Ontario Superior Court in February 2006, alleging that the TPA signed contracts forcing Jazz out of the airport, causing a monopoly at the airport, and were anti-competitive.
 Jazz later filed a suit in Federal Court.
-On October 20, 2009, Jazz formally dropped its suit in Ontario Court, but plans to continue its lawsuit against Porter and the TPA in Federal Court.
-According to the announcement, Jazz dropped the matter in provincial court as the TPA is a federal agency, and the Airport is a federal facility.
-Damages in the federal case are not specified.
-Porter filed a counter-claim to Jazz' lawsuit citing damages of $850 million, based on Jazz agreement with Air Canada, and Porter has not dropped its counter-claim.
+On October 20, 2009, Jazz formally dropped its suit in Ontario Court, but continued its lawsuit against Porter and the TPA in Federal Court.
+According to the announcement, Jazz dropped the matter in provincial court as the TPA is a federal agency, and the airport is a federal facility.
+Damages in the federal case were not specified.
+Porter filed a counter-claim to Jazz' lawsuit citing damages of million, based on Jazz' agreement with Air Canada.